Try the Full Power of Brosix with 10% lifetime discount!

 If you don’t like the idea of handling your business communication through apps that don’t have advanced privacy protocols, we recommend checking out Brosix.

-Slack Vs Skype: conclusion
+Slack vs. Skype: Conclusion

-On the other hand, if you’re concerned about their safety and lack of advanced options, feel free to try out Brosix.
+On the other hand, if you’re concerned about their safety and the lack of advanced options, feel free to try out Brosix.
 It offers many of the same features with more data privacy through admin control.